September 24, 2020 – FALL COLOUR = THE END OF SUMMER

 July 6, 2020 – COUNTRY STORE

-Today we re-opened our country store with to the public.
-We are pleased to offer a selection of fresh/frozen fruit, berry spreads and saskatoon pies.
+Today we re-opened our country store to the public.
+We are pleased to offer a selection of fresh/frozen fruit, berry spreads and our delicious saskatoon pies.
+We’re open Monday to Saturday for the month of July.

 June 22, 2020 – TIME FOR HASKAP PICKING